JuRxY/pangolang/README.md

 # Pangolang 🦔
     Pangolang is a python based programming language.
-Pangolang files have a file extension named `.pan`.
+Pangolang files have the file extension `.pan`.
 For now it has only been tested on `windows 7 machines and higher`.

 # Installation ⬇️
 1. Download the zip folder and run the <a href="https://raw.githubusercontent.com/JuRxY/pangolang/main/installer/installer.exe">pangolang installer</a>.